Vaeryna/Sandbox_Newstore/README.md

 This project use Express

 ## Development server
 Run `npm start` for a server.
 Navigate to `http://localhost:3000/`.
-If you want the app to automatically reload if you change any of the source files, run `nodemon bin/www` .
+If you want the app to automatically reload if you change any of the source files, run `nodemon bin/www`.

+# Don't forget to do `npm install` in the folders back and front for install the dependances